-A draft decree on personal data protection has recently been released by the Ministry of Public Security, and if the draft is passed in its current form, it will impose onerous obligations on employers regarding the collection of sensitive personal information, such as an individual's health status and criminal record.
+A draft decree on personal data protection has been released by the Ministry of Public Security, and if the draft is passed in its current form, it will impose onerous obligations on employers regarding the collection of sensitive personal information, such as an individual's health status and criminal record.
 Under the draft decree, an employer wishing to conduct a background check will need to register with the Personal Data Protection Commission (PDPC), under the Ministry of Public Security.
 Part of the registration process involves submitting a harm impact assessment report, addressing both the potential harm to data subjects due to the proposed processing and the measures that will be taken to manage, minimise or eliminate such harm.
 Thus, in addition to having data subjects sign a consent form, employers wishing to review an individual's health and criminal record status will also need to register in advance with the PDPC.
+However, at present the timeline for the issuance of this decree is unclear.